walkerlj0/Selenium_Course_Example_Code/tips/java/content/chapters/13-multiple-windows.md

 // ...
 ```

 After loading the page we click the link which spawns a new window.
-We then grab the window handles (a.k.a. unique identifier strings which represent each open browser window) and switch between them based on their order (assuming that the first one is the originating window, and that the second one is the new window).
+We wait for the new window to open and then grab the window handles (a.k.a. unique identifier strings which represent each open browser window) and switch between them based on their order (assuming that the first one is the originating window, and that the second one is the new window).
 We round this test out by performing a simple check against the title of the page to make sure Selenium is focused on the correct window.

 While this may seem like a good approach, it can present problems later.
 That's because the order of the window handles is not consistent across all browsers.
 Some return it in the order opened, others _alphabetically_.